-Genova the land of pesto and it’s origins can be traced all the way back around the 16th century.
+Genova the land of pesto and its origins can be traced all the way back to the 16th century.
 Pesto comes from the Italian “pestare” which means “to pound”.
 Originally it was made in a marble mortar with a pestle.
-Although the pesto has become common as to identify anything that is made by pounding, the Pesto all Genovese is and always will be, the original.
+Although the pesto has become common to identify anything that is made by pounding, the Pesto all Genovese is and always will be, the original.

 You can always make your own homemade fettuccine time permitting.
 Click HERE for my own recipe published a while back.
 Super fun and delicious too, of course.

-- To reduce the bitterness of the basil, make sure that you blanch it for less than a minute.
+To reduce the bitterness of the basil, make sure that you blanch it for less than a minute.
+No more than that.

-- Fettuccine or any wider and longer pasta go very well with the pesto.
+Fettuccine or any wider and longer pasta go very well with the pesto.
 Make sure to bring the water to a boil.

-My grandmother used to add a potato with the pasta during cooking.
-The natural starch of the potato adds the extra bit of tastiness to the pesto, not to mention the perfect amount of starch to the pasta for the sauce.
+My grandmother used to add a potato to the pasta during cooking.
+The natural starch of the potato adds an extra bit of tastiness to the pesto, not to mention the perfect amount of starch to the pasta for the sauce.
 This step, however, is optional.

 If using the potato, place the cut potato in a large pan of salted water and bring to a boil.
 Add the pasta and cook to al dente.
 Drain the pasta and reserve ¼ cup of the cooking water.